nikarh/reaper-remote-bandui/README.md

 - The audio group is for tracks where you would put pre-recorded WAV files, like backtracks and vocal backtracks
 - The input group is for tracks having a physical input source, like a guitar or a microphone.
 If any additional processing is needed (compression, eq, reverb), it should be put on these tracks
 - The output group is for tracks with physical outputs.
 All of these tracks have plugins for basic hearing safety - a `-10 dB` gain and a brick-wall limiter at `0 dB`.
 These tracks have "Receives" from input group tracks and audio group tracks.

+## Notes

+When a specific song (region) is selected from the UI, it selects the region and sets the cursor to the beginning of the region.
+Selecting the region allows stopping the playback automatically when the region ends.
+For REAPER to stop the playback automatically you need to check `Preferences` -> `Audio` -> `Playback` -> `[x] Stop playback at end of loop if repeat is disabled.` and disable repeat in your project.